-3.2 Install, run, test, document and publish
+2.2 Install, run and test

 In this section, we are going to see how to install the module we just scaffolded, run the tests, run the example application and build the documentation.

 Before that, we need to stop any running Invenio instance.